 The Cricket in Times Square by George Selden

-Chester the Cricket follows an enticing smells from a picnic and is transported to the big city in a basket.
+Chester the Cricket follows enticing smells from a picnic and is transported to the big city in a basket.
 There, he meets Tucker, a mouse, who guides him through adventure and scrapes with danger.
 Great fun and ideal for reluctant readers.

 I Hadn’t Meant to Tell You This by Jacqueline Woodson

 A startling and edgy early teen novel about two girls from very different backgrounds who form a strong, but unlikely friendship at school.
-For more advanced readers, this book explores social tension, dark secrets and role reversal.
+For more advanced readers, this book explores social tension, dark secrets, and role reversal.

 Escape from Mr Lemoncello’s Library by Chris Grabenstein

-When a world famous game designer remodels the town library, Kyle is keen to be there.
+When a world-famous game designer remodels the town library, Kyle is keen to be there.
 But the opening isn’t an event to get into, but a mystery adventure where the prize is to solve puzzles and find the secret way out once the doors have been locked.
-Award winning, funny and highly imaginative, this book is ideal for reluctant readers in the sixth grade.
+Award-winning, funny and highly imaginative, this book is ideal for reluctant readers in the sixth grade.

 Chains by Laurie Halse Anderson

 A gripping historical novel set during the American Revolution.
-When Isobel and her sister Ruth’s owner dies, and with it a promise for freedom, Isobel realises their best hope now lies in a dangerous world of spying.
+When Isobel and her sister Ruth’s owner dies, and with it a promise for freedom, Isobel realizes their best hope now lies in a dangerous world of spying.

 Midnight Without a Moon by Linda Williams Jackson

-Rose Lee Carter’s heart is set on moving away from segregation in 1950s Mississippi, but a local court cases changes her mind and she vows to stay and help the movement for change.
+Rose Lee Carter’s heart is set on moving away from segregation in 1950s Mississippi, but a local court case changes her mind and she vows to stay and help the movement for change.
 Ideal for social studies topics – this book will appeal to grade 6 book clubs.

 Brown Girl Dreaming by Jacqueline Woodson

 This award-winning book of poetry explores life growing up during the 1960s and 1970s civil rights movement as an African American child.
-Moving and written in a way which will resonate with and appeal to children and young teens.
+Moving and written in a way that will resonate with and appeal to children and young teens.